x (RID) Extractive Industries, Energy, Biofuels and Development in a Time of Climate Change (MSc Research for International Development)

 Climate change is gradually changing the way we think about development and organisation of economies and societies.
 We are told that we are approaching the end of the era of fossil-fuels and we have to begin to think about alternative sources of energy.
 Biofuels are presented by some as the solution to the development and energy problems of developing countries.
 Paradoxically, while there seems to be a consensus on climate change, we are also witnessing a new boom in extractive industries that are having important consequences on the environment, the access to land and livelihoods of local indigenous populations, the gender division of labour and gender roles, as well as on the development paths of different countries.

-This course is intended for students interested in analysing how climate change, especially the discourse and policies around it, might be lead to a new global configuration of social forces around extractive industries and biofuels.
+This module is intended for students interested in analysing how climate change, especially the discourse and policies around it, might be lead to a new global configuration of social forces around extractive industries and biofuels.
 Will this new configuration change the ways in which developing countries have been integrated into the world economy since the beginning of the twentieth century and open new paths to development?
-Adopting a political economy approach, this course will focus on how different factors, notably large extractive industries (oil, gas, coal and mining), agribusiness, nation-states from the South and the North, as well as civil society organisations and social movements, are trying to influence and navigate the changing global discourse on climate change and energy transition in order to push their agendas and understandings of sustainable development.
-The course will do this through several case studies from Africa, Asia and Latin America.
+Adopting a political economy approach, this module will focus on how different factors, notably large extractive industries (oil, gas, coal and mining), agribusiness, nation-states from the South and the North, as well as civil society organisations and social movements, are trying to influence and navigate the changing global discourse on climate change and energy transition in order to push their agendas and understandings of sustainable development.
+The module will do this through several case studies from Africa, Asia and Latin America.

 Objectives and learning outcomes of the course